Sibos in Sydney

 Chantal Van Es, Head of Sibos, says: “ICC Sydney helped us every step of the way, from the very moment it was announced Sibos 2018 would take place in the city.
 We worked closely with ICC Sydney’s CSR team to develop multi-faceted initiatives that helped us meet our ambitious social, environmental and economic goals, focusing on everything from recycling to community engagement.”

 Echoing Chantal’s comment, ICC Sydney CEO Geoff Donaghy explains: “The program focused on reducing the ecological footprint of Sibos at all stages of event delivery, as well as supporting community engagement.
-This included organic waste and recycling processing initiatives, minimization of plastic water bottle consumption, excess food donations and the establishment of the first ICC Sydney Charity Market Day.
-Here, event exhibitors collectively donated 150 items to seven local charity organizations to be repurposed for their communities, from artificial turf to umbrellas and potted plants.”
+This included organic waste and recycling processing initiatives, minimisation of plastic water bottle consumption, excess food donations and the establishment of the first ICC Sydney Charity Market Day.
+Here, event exhibitors collectively donated 150 items to seven local charity organisations to be repurposed for their communities, from artificial turf to umbrellas and potted plants.”

 In a record result for an event of its size and scale, a waste diversion rate of 62.5% was achieved, including 88% of materials being diverted from landfills during the event bump out and the reduction of 15,200 plastic water bottles.
-ICC Sydney’s partnership with OzHarvest and Matthew Talbot Hostel also helped save 855 kilograms of food, equivalent to 2,564 meals that were donated to community members and 1,120 tons of fertilizer produced from organic waste matter.
+ICC Sydney’s partnership with OzHarvest and Matthew Talbot Hostel also helped save 855 kilograms of food, equivalent to 2,564 meals that were donated to community members and 1,120 tons of fertiliser produced from organic waste matter.

 “We’re committed to reducing the event’s environmental footprint and contributing positively to the local communities who welcome us so warmly each year,” Van Es adds.
 In that regard, the opportunity for ICC Sydney was to create a new paradigm in the way that venues like them operate and to deliver the maximum community impact by ensuring the flow of benefits from events reaches a broad cross section of the community.
-This includes connections with universities, the Sydney start up community, local artists and performers, and First Nations businesses.
+This includes connections with universities, the Sydney startup community, local artists and performers, and First Nations businesses.

 Sibos created opportunities for collaboration and networking between local and international businesses, academics and disruptors.
-“While our 2014 estimates of the event’s impact were for a $38 million direct expenditure into the state economy, all these intangible business and knowledge economy benefits take this impact beyond tourism dollars to well in excess of $100 million,” Lewis-Smith explains.
+“While our 2014 estimates of the event’s impact were for a A$38 million direct expenditure into the state economy, all these intangible business and knowledge economy benefits take this impact beyond tourism dollars to well in excess of A$100 million,” Lewis-Smith explains.
 “This is a great example of the role we play in bringing the world to New South Wales to generate opportunities for trade and investment, attracting global talent and delivering a vital soft power platform for New South Wales and Australia.”

 In this context, Sibos helped raise the international profile of Sydney and the State of New South Wales as a financial centre, home to local innovation and a sophisticated fintech ecosystem.
 As a result, they foresee a strong pipeline of business, investments, exports and other opportunities that could have very positive outcomes on the economy of not only the city but also the state.
-BESydney also conducted onsite, face-to-face surveys with delegates and exhibitors revolving around business outcomes that may have formed due to their attendance - the results will be available later this year.